 Enter your ZIP code to find your best rates:

-How We Found the Best Auto Insurance in Virginia
+How We Found the Best Virginia Auto Insurance

+After evaluating each company for easy-to-use tools and educational information on their websites, we went ahead and got an online quote for a 2015 Honda CR-V. With each company, we paid attention to the number and variety of discounts available, as well as customization options.
 We also talked to industry experts and took a deep dive into industry publications to find out what others were saying about our companies.
-Through it all, we noted the reputation of the company for those three “C” words: cost, coverage, and claims.
-Here’s how the top five companies (by market share) in Virginia ranked:
+Through it all, we noted the reputation of the company for the three “C” words: cost, coverage, and claims.

 Virginia Auto Insurance Reviews

 Getting a quote with State Farm was fairly simple.
 After answering all the usual questions about the car and driver(s), the quote tool provides three coverage options.
 Premiums for our Honda started at $177 for six months of bare-bones coverage with no collision or comprehensive, making State Farm the second cheapest of our contenders.

 You can also save by enrolling in State Farm’s Drive Safe and Save feature.
 Just download the app onto your smartphone and State Farm will send you a small Bluetooth beacon that you keep in your car to read your speed and other factors that influence safe driving.
 You’ll save about 5% just for signing up, and more if the device indicates that you’re a safe driver.